vanwagonet/stencil/README.md

 ## Usage - synchronous

-I created a way to be synchronous, if you really want to.
-The caveat here is that you cannot actually do anything asynchronous in your template, or you will only get partial results (up to the point that your async code started).
-Includes are made synchronously.
+You can fetch templates synchronously, if you need to.
+The caveat here is that you cannot do anything asynchronous in your template, or you will only get the ouput up until the first asynchronous part.
+The setting really only makes includes happen synchronously.

 ```javascript
 try { var result = stencil({ id:'id', sync_include:true }, data); }